apache/trafficserver/doc/developer-guide/plugins/building-plugins.en.rst

 will add a cmake test declaration and at test time, will run traffic_server in its verify plugin mode.
 There are two verify functions provided, :func:`verify_remap_plugin` and :func:`verify_global_plugin`.
-Use the relevant function for your plugin type.
+Use the relevant function for your plugin type (or call both if your plugin is both types).
 The test will fail if either your plugin does not define the required init function (:func:`TSRemapInit` or :func:`TSPluginInit`), or if your plugin calls any undefined symbols.

 If traffic server is installed in a standard location, or from a package, you might not need the -D options below, but run these commands to build and test